-Posted by CID sourced from Post2015.org on 27 September 2013
+Posted by CID sourced from Dan Smith's blog on 25 November 2013

 In Syria in the coming weeks, 600 tons of the ‘precursor chemicals’ from which chemical weapons (CW) are made will be convoyed over land so they can be shipped out.
 The route goes through areas now being fought over.
 To remove CW from a war zone will be an unprecedented feat if successful – and equally without parallel if it goes wrong.

 In the post-2015 wrap up we look at the role that international aid has to play in middle-income countries (MICs) where two thirds of the world's poorest live.
 The ODI tackles the 'universality' of the post-2015 goals and how they are going to be financed.
 Also a UNESCO presentation on Education post-2015 and flushing out the real issues in target setting looks at sanitation post-2015.

 Posted by CID sourced from Pacific Politics on 25 November 2013

 There is a notion in Pacific oral tradition that when you start to lose confidence in the direction of where you are heading, it is advisable to stop and look back, trace where you’ve come from, and then take stock of where you might be, and then proceed carefully.
 South Pacific nations that have often been confident of their pathway to the future are beginning to ask very good and needful questions as to where they are actually going?

 Posted by CID sourced from BBC on 25 November 2013

 UN climate talks in Poland have ended with delegates reaching a compromise on how to fight global warming.
 After 30 hours of deadlock, they approved a pathway to a new global climate treaty in Paris in 2015.
 The agreement was achieved after a series of last minute compromises often involving single words in draft texts.

 Posted by CID sourced from Reality of Aid on 25 November 2013